 The Tiger Inn, Stowting

 Canines taking their humans for a hike across the North or Wye Downs, a day out in Canterbury or a long run along the beach at Folkestone, should make it their mission to get to this atmospheric 17th-century pub for a post-walk dinner.
 With crackling log fires, dried hops hanging down from the ceiling and antique furniture, this traditional pub will make you feel as though you have stepped back in time.
 Locally-sourced dishes from surrounding farms are lovingly prepared by the pub's chef and dogs are welcome to join their humans in the bar to try them out.

 Sit, stay and lie down in Kent's most dog-friendly cottages

 When you can walk no more, and eyelids are starting to close, both you and your pups will need somewhere to rest awhile.
 We have a superb variety of self-catering pet-friendly holiday cottages across Kent, which welcome furry family members too.

-Here are three of our best pup-friendly holiday cottages:
+Here are two of our best pup-friendly holiday cottages:

 The Old Army Cinema, near Ashford (sleeps 3 dogs and 9 humans)

 For something a little bigger that will also house up to three four-legged furries, The Old Army Cinema near Ashford is an excellent choice.
 Once a former church, this handsome property has been renovated to provide an elegant and stylish base for a group holiday in Kent.
 Relax in front of the toasty wood burner on cold evenings or settle back into the hot tub for some stargazing under the clear Kent skies on long summer nights.
 When the sun comes up (or goes down) take eager paws down to the soft sands of Dymchurch, 8 miles away, where they can splash about in the surf and play frisbee to their hearts' content.
 Not a bad way to spend a holiday with the humans.